s0met1m3s/UdemyCppExercises/3_MoreBasics/LongitudinalController/Exercise.md

 - print_scene:
   - Update the distance slices to 10m instead of 20m
-  - Add at the bottom of the function the speed of the ego vehicle
+  - Add the console output of the ego vehicle speed

 <img src="../../media/vehicle2.png" alt="vehicle"/>